eXept Software AG Logo

 image manipulations

-o hardMagnifiedBy: scalePoint
+o hardMagnifiedBy: scaleArg

 return a new image magnified by scalePoint, aPoint.

-This is the general magnification method, handling non-integral values
+This is the general magnification method, handling non-integral values.

 o magnifyRowFrom: srcBytes offset: srcStart into: dstBytes offset: dstStart factor: mX